Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reocon10/index.md

 Cedar completes the blend by adding fortifying and calming properties and may help to reduce fear.

-**Cautions:**

-Keep away from eyes and mouth.
-If skin, eye or nasal irritation occurs, discontinue use.

 This 10ml bottle contains 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.
 Shake well before use.

 \
-Also available in a 30ml bottle containing 100% pure essential oils that can be used for a variety of uses including:
+Also available in a 30ml bottle containing 100% pure essential oils that can be used in a variety of ways including:

 \- add to your own carrier oil